Wakoma/Lokal/roles/README.md

 # Services

 Lokal provides software as sepatare `roles`.
-There are two special roles.
-Maybe we should have moved the `lokal` role to a separate module.
-We'll see if we do in the future.
+There the `lokal` role that installs, well, lokal base services such as databases, minio (s3 compatible storage), prometheus and traefik (router).

-## Common role
+## Lokal role

 This is the only role that does not hold any software - it is intended solely for developers.
 You will use it when add your own role (service).
 Common role contains logic to install, backup, restore, and remove applications.
 Therefore it is hard-wired in playbook.yml because all standard roles are using it.
 If you want to add a new software to Lokal stack please visit (lokal/)[this lokal role] for more information.

-## Base role
+## Example role

-The other special role is `base`.
-It is special because it is mandatory.
-It contains necessary software for running Lokal.
+The other special role is `_example`.
+Copy-paste this one to start creating your own.

 ## Other roles